 Jennifer Uharriet earned a master’s degree in public administration from Brigham Young University after completing her undergraduate degree there in both dance and international studies.
 She now works as a budget analyst for the State of Arizona.

-Amy is a PhD candidate in the Arthritis and Musculoskeletal Research Group, Faculty of Health Sciences at the University of Sydney.
-She started ballet at the age of 3 and immediately fell in love with it, but an injury kept her from pursuing a dance career professionally.
-Dance, however, is what sparked Amy’s interest in human biology and she studied medical science, public health and nutrition at university before working as a health policy advisor and health science researcher.
-In 2015, she enrolled in a PhD investigating the physical benefits and consequences of dance participation, at both professional and recreational levels.
-Besides dance and health research, Amy is also obsessed with baking bread, Pilates and drinking excessive amounts of tea.
+Amy is a PhD candidate at the Faculty of Health Sciences at the University of Sydney.
+Dancing from a young age is what sparked Amy’s interest in human biology and she studied medical science, public health and nutrition at university before working as a health policy advisor and health science researcher.
+In 2015, she enrolled in a PhD investigating injury epidemiology in dance, at both professional and recreational levels.
+Amy is also passionate about the promotion of women in science and drinks excessive amounts of tea.

 Karen studied ballet at Carol Oliver’s School of Ballet in Ballarat from ages six to nine (1976–79).
 Her childhood and teen years were filled with athletics, gymnastics, diving and dancing at any opportunity.